HenkT28/Fundamentals_Of_Data_Analysis_Assessment/README.md

 <https://cmder.net/>

-I use Cmder (command line interface) for changing the working directory on my local machine, i.e. Fundamentals_Of_Data_Analysis_Assessment, from there I launch "jupyter notebook" command, and make changes to it.
+I use Cmder for changing the working directory on my local machine, i.e. Fundamentals_Of_Data_Analysis_Assessment, from there I launch "jupyter notebook" command, and make changes to it.